aspose-slides/Aspose.Slides-Documentation/net/getting-started/features-overview/_index.md

 ---

 ## **Supported Platforms**
 Aspose.Slides for .NET supports the most popular development and deployment platforms.
-Go through the details below:
+Go through these details:

 |**Feature**|**Description**|
 | :- | :- |